Universal noise-precision relations in variational quantum algorithms: Universal Error Estimations

-This method is also applicable to the stochastic noise including the depolarizing noise by applying Corollary \ref{cor1}.
-The overhead of this protocol is the evaluations of the noisy cost function at the $\pi$-shift of every parameter \com{including the virtual parameters}. \com{In that case, the Pauli rotation gate of each virtual parameter is inserted to calculate the derivative with respect to the virtual parameter, and the noise is also added along with this gate.
-However, the order estimation is not affected, since at most a single gate is added for each evaluation.
-We again consider the same depolarizing noise model with the scaling of the error probability $q$ as the one to obtain Eq.~(\ref{err-est-q}).
+This method is also applicable to the stochastic noise including depolarizing noise by applying Corollary \ref{cor1}.
+The overhead of this protocol is the evaluations of the noisy cost function at the $\pi$-shift of every parameter \com{including the virtual parameters}. \coc{$\pi$-shift of a virtual parameter $\xi_\nu$ can be implemented by actually applying its generator $B_\nu$ at the error occurs.
+In the case of depolarizing noise, each Pauli rotation gate is inserted to calculate the second derivative with respect to each virtual parameter.} \coc{Although the extra noise is added as a byproduct of this inserted gate}, the order estimation is not affected, since at most a single gate is inserted for each evaluation.
+We again consider the same local depolarizing noise model with the scaling of the error probability $q$ as the one to obtain Eq.~(\ref{err-est-q}).
 We also assume that $\sum_{l=1}^{L}(E_{\max,l} - E_{0,l}) = O(n^r)$.
-Then, in order to achieve a given precision $\epsilon$, it is sufficient to have
+Then, in order to achieve a given precision $\epsilon_*$, it is sufficient to have

 by applying this error mitigation.
-In comparison to Eq.~(\ref{pbida}), the order estimation of the sufficient noise level is relaxed by $\sqrt{\epsilon / n^r}$ via this error mitigation.
+In comparison to Eq.~(\ref{pbida}), the order estimation of the sufficient noise level is relaxed by $\sqrt{\epsilon_* / n^r}$ via this error mitigation.
 For example, when $r = 1$, to achieve the precision $\sim 10^{-3}$ with $n\sim 100$ qubits and the number of gates $M\sim 100$, the error probability $q\sim 3 \times 10^{-5}$ is sufficient, which is about $10^2$ times larger in comparison with the one without the error mitigation shown below Eq.~\eqref{mhaclzhc}, although it is still stringent.
 However, we again remark that this estimation is only the sufficient order of the error probability to achieve a given precision, but not necessary.
 Moreover, we can take into account the next-leading order in expansion (\ref{ithelzgp}) to improve the error mitigation if the overhead is acceptable.
-Further analysis on the practical effectiveness of this error mitigation method including the finiteness of the sampling and the comparison with different error mitigation techniques will be done in a successive work. }
+Further analysis on the practical effectiveness of this error mitigation method including the finiteness of the sampling and the comparison with different error mitigation techniques will be done in a successive work.